 Finding the best PC games is no easy task.
 There are, you may have noticed, quite a lot of them.
-From Steam games to… all those other platforms you love so much, there’s never been more choice available to the discerning PC gamer.
+From Steam games to… all those other platforms you love so much, there has never been more choice available to the discerning PC gamer.

 There is plenty more still to come on PC, so check out our list of upcoming games.

 So let us help.
-Below, you’ll find our list of the best PC games you can play right now (before the shouting starts: this is not an ‘all-time greats’ roundup).
-We’ve tried to include a broad range of genres, and have explained our picks using the medium of words.
+Below, you will find our list of the best PC games you can play right now (before the shouting starts: this is not an ‘all-time greats’ roundup).
+We have tried to include a broad range of genres, and have explained our picks using the medium of words.
 But please feel free to disagree with us in the comments section...

 PlayerUnknown's Battlegrounds | Divinity: Original Sin II | What Remains of Edith Finch | Total War: Warhammer II | Rainbow Six Siege | Project Cars 2 | Dishonored 2 | Dark Souls III | XCOM 2 | Grand Theft Auto V | The Witcher 3: Wild Hunt | Hitman | Life is Strange: Before the Storm | Overwatch | Alien: Isolation | World of Warcraft | Her Story | Titanfall 2 | League of Legends | Portal | Braid | Minecraft | Cities: Skylines | The Elder Scrolls V: Skyrim | Rocket League

 The best PC games to play right now

 100 players enter, only one can claim the coveted chicken dinner.
 The battle royale premise is not unique to PlayerUnknown’s Battlegrounds, and as it continues to surge in popularity, more and more clones continue to crop up.
 What keeps millions coming back to PlayerUnknown’s Battlegrounds, though, is that it is the only game to offer a realistic vision of the Hunger Games scenario.